 A Poem of the Week Improves Fluency

 Reading fluency relies on consistency and tons of repetition.
 Therefore, one of the easiest ways to help students build their confidence is to provide texts and fun poems they can read repeatedly.
-Then, provide follow-up activities that work on key ELA skills, such as reading comprehension.
+Then provide follow-up activities that target key ELA skills, such as reading comprehension.

 Find out how a poem of the week can be easily implemented in the classroom for your poets during small or whole-group lessons.
 Select fun poems and let kids use fun pointers while reading to make it even more fun.